ESBenchmark/ESBench/docs/guide/introduction.md

 ```

 > [!TIP]
-> To support execution of the suite in different runtimes, ESBench needs to use the CLI instead of running the suite file directly.
+> To support execution in different runtimes, ESBench needs to use the CLI instead of running the suite file directly.
 >
 > For integration with ESBench, we also provide [JavaScript API](../api/runner).